CITS4009 Computational Data Analysis

-- Students are able to (1) write programs to systematically collect, process and integrate data from traditional databases and web-based resources; (2) understand and make choices over an array of data representation and storage options; and (3) demonstrate programming abilities to build web-based interface for exploratory data analysis using visualisation and clustering techniques; (4) critically assess the outcomes of a data analysis; and (5) communicate effectively with stakeholders.
+- Students are able to (1) write programs to systematically collect, process and integrate data of different types and from different sources.; (2) select appropriate data visualisation options; (3) demonstrate programming abilities to build solutions for exploratory data analysis using visualisation and clustering techniques; (4) critically assess the outcomes of a data analysis; and (5) communicate effectively with stakeholders.

 - Indicative assessments in this unit are as follows: (1) mid-semester test; (2) projects; and (3) examination.
 Further information is available in the unit outline.